Last updated: January 15, 2025

 Small business owners, gig workers who drive for work, employees whose jobs necessitate a car, real estate agents – what features do they share?
-Well, one thing they have in common is that they all must provide the Internal Revenue Service (or their employers) with IRS-proof mileage logs to claim mileage deductions.
+Well, one thing they have in common is that they all must provide the Internal Revenue Service (or their employers) with IRS-proof logs to claim mileage deductions.

-Why keeping track of your mileage is important
+Why recording your mileage is important

 - Tax deductions: And last, but not least, if you’re driving your car for business and looking to deduct your vehicle-related expenses, youneed to track mileage for business driving with the trips you tracked or logged, which can be kept in several different ways.

-Manual mileage log on paper
+Manually on paper

-Starting with the manual log, this method is appreciated for its simplicity and straightforwardness to record gas mileage.
+Starting with the manual process, this method is appreciated for its simplicity and straightforwardness to record gas mileage.
 Anyone can start a manual log using just a notebook or a printed form, without needing any technical know-how.
 This approach is particularly appealing to those who are hesitant to use digital tools.

 However, it requires consistent diligence as you must remember to log your mileage after every trip, which can be time-consuming.
 Moreover, manual logs are susceptible to human error and can be easily lost, damaged, or destroyed without any backup, posing a significant risk of losing important data.